AtelierSoude/OpenRepairPlatform/README.md

 # To activate the debug mode, set the environment variable to True
 DEBUG=true
+PREPROD=False # !!! to keep robots from indexing preprod pages.
+Change to False on Production server

 #Emailing settings only used in production mode
 EMAIL_PASSWORD=CHANGE_ME